JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 instruction in the PLT entry, that is, the next instruction after the PLT's first jump instruction.
 This next instruction pushes the symbol's relocation offset onto the stack.
-Then the next instruction jumps to the first PLT entry, which invokes the dynamic linker to resolve the reolocation offset pushed onto the stack.
+Then the next instruction jumps to the first PLT entry, which invokes the dynamic linker to resolve the relocation offset pushed onto the stack.
 Once the dynamic linker has calculated the relocated address, it updates the relevant entry in the GOT and them jumps to the relocated function.